+This policy applies to course credits transferred from other institutions.
 The University is not obligated to accept any courses for transfer credit.
-However, provided the student meets the residency requirement, the graduate program coordinator and/or department chair may recommend up to 40% of the required credit hours for a degree program be transferred into a program of study at North Carolina A&T State University, subject to approval by the Dean of the School of Graduate Studies.
-The credits may be transferred from another program at A&T or from another accredited/approved university.
-Limitations on transfer credit are as follows:
+However, provided the student meets the residency requirement, the graduate program coordinator and/or department chair may recommend up to 40% of the required credit hours for a degree program at North Carolina A&T State University be accepted for transfer credit from another institution, subject to approval by the Dean of the Graduate School.
+The limitations on transfer credits are as follows:

-1. For a course to be transferred, it must have been earned at a regionally accredited, or otherwise approved, university with a grade of "B" or higher ("B-" is not equivalent to a "B".).
-Courses that have been graded on a Pass/Fail or Satisfactory/Unsatisfactory basis will not be accepted for transfer.

-Although the credit for a course may transfer, the grade will not be used to calculate the cumulative Grade Point Average (GPA) at North Carolina A&T State University except when the course is a consortium course.
-The number of semester credit hours transferred from courses taken in a quarter system will be two-thirds of the quarter hours.

-- 2. Credit hours transferred may not have been used to fulfill requirements of any previous degree program.
-However, subject to approval by the academic department and the School of Graduate Studies, - a. up to 24 credit hours of graded course work from a previous master's degree may be approved for transfer credit towards a doctoral program; - b. up to 12 credit hours of graded course work may be approved for shared credit between dual or double degree masters programs as described in a separate policy governing such programs; - c. up to 12 credit hours of graded course work may be approved for shared credit between a bachelors program and a master's program in an accelerated bachelors-masters program as described in a separate policy governing such programs. - 3.
-With the approval of the academic department and the School of Graduate Studies, any number of credit hours from previous certificate program(s) may be transferred into a master's program provided the student meets residence requirements.
-Transfer of credit hours into a doctoral program will be limited to 40% of the total degree requirements. - 4.
-A maximum of 12 credit hours taken while a student is in Post Baccalaureate Studies (PBS) status may be transferred into a degree program. - 5.
-If the courses being transferred are from another institution, the request must include an official copy of the transcript and published course descriptions along with the request. - 6.
+- 1. For a course to be transferred, it must have been earned at a regionally accredited, or otherwise approved, university with a grade of "B" or higher ("B-" is not equivalent to a "B".).
+Courses that have been graded on a Pass/Fail or Satisfactory/Unsatisfactory basis will not be accepted for transfer. - Although the credit for a course may transfer, the grade will not be used to calculate the cumulative Grade Point Average (GPA) at North Carolina A&T State University except when the course is a consortium course.
+The number of semester credit hours transferred from courses taken in a quarter system will be two-thirds of the quarter hours. - 2.
+With the approval of the academic department and the Graduate School, graduate level credit hours may be credited to a graduate program at NCA&T provided the total number of credit hours transferred do not exceed 40% of the total degree requirements at NCA&T. Credit hours transferred may not have been used to fulfill requirements of any previous earned degree at another institution.
+However, subject to approval by the academic department and the Graduate School, up to 24 credit hours of graded course work from a previous earned master's degree may be approved for transfer credit towards a post-baccalaureate doctoral program. - 3.
+A maximum of 12 credit hours taken while a student is in non-degree seeking or Post Baccalaureate Studies (PBS) status may be credited to a degree program. - 4.
+The request must include an official copy of the transcript and published course descriptions along with the request. - 5.
 Transferred courses must be graduate-level courses relevant to the graduate degree being sought.
-Each graduate program will recommend transfer credits based on an evaluation of the course description, reputation of the awarding institution and whether the course was taken recently.
-Courses older than five years will normally not be accepted for transfer credit.
+Each graduate program will recommend transfer credits based on an evaluation of the course description and whether the course was taken within the last five years.